 The Witness Deconstructed:

 The puzzles are an expression of discoverable reality; the puzzles are a context for understanding reality as being beyond discovery.
-The island is a virtual place where one can learn how to learn about the world; the island is a virtual place where one can unlearn what one has learned about the world.
+The island is a virtual place where one can add to what they have learned about the world; the island is a virtual place where one can unlearn what they have learned about the world.
 The patterns one can discern in the gameworld are intentionally meaningful; the patterns one can discern in the gameworld are intentionally meaningless.
 What’s going on here, exactly?

 As demonstrated in this article thus far, The Witness is a work that is ripe for deconstruction.
 Not only does it advance multiple viable contradictory thematic trajectories—it advances them by way of clips from multiple viable contradictory intellectual traditions.
 That is, part of its basic means of communication, regardless of whether one reads the game as self-actualizing meditation or as worldly hermeneutics, is contradiction itself.
 It speaks the language of contradiction, of paradox, and, yes, of Zen kōan.